-While these tips can provide temporary relief of your allergy symptoms, and allow you to sleep a bit easier during allergy season, they will not provide a long-term solution to your allergies like other allergy treatments.
+While these tips for sleeping with allergies can provide temporary relief of your allergy symptoms, and allow you to sleep a bit easier during allergy season, they will not provide a long-term solution to your allergies like other allergy treatments.
 Dr. Pasha can help you find the source of your allergies and determine the best treatment option for you.
 Breathe freely again!